Incentivisation: Concept

-Biological Psychology of Incentivisation
+Biological Psychology of Incentivization

 An individual's response to incentivization appears to be controlled by the ventromedial prefrontal cortex.
 The brain can express a decreased response to incentivization after experiencing damage to or near the nucleus accumbens.
 However, people may become more sensitive to incentives when there is damage to the subgenual ventromedial prefrontal cortex.

+The biological approach to incentivization is linked to biological explanations regarding human extrinsic motivation, emotion and learning signals.
+Firstly, we can attribute the majority of learning signals to mechanisms occurring within the visceral body.
+Through an evolutionary lens, it is known that human beings developed brain mechanisms that alter the direct functions of the visceral body.

+An example of this is the Hypothalamus, which slows down metabolism in order to maintain ideal homeostatic levels.
+If this mechanism is weaker in certain individuals, they are more likely to feel a lack of motivation and less affected by incentives.
+Through maintaining body homeostasis, individuals are able to get through their day feeling less lethargic, bored and distracted.
+The hypothalamus is linked to the aforementioned nucleus accumbens.

+The ventromedial prefrontal cortex regulates the activity of the ‘Amygdala’ within the brain of an individual.
+The Amygdala is involved in both emotion activation and stimulus/re-enforcement learning.
+Therefore, people are more likely to consider incentives when their Amygdala is not functioning at an optimal level, as their ability to regulate emotions is limited.
+This is due to research suggesting that the Amygdala allows for” stimulus re-enforcement association information”, which suggests how likely we are to turn our extrinsic motivators into incentives.
+Essentially, a change in Amygdala activity impacts our likelihood of undergoing ’Vicarious Reinforcement.’

-Behavioural Economics of Incentivisation
+Behavioural Economics of Incentivization

 Behavioral economics highlights that humans have two cognitive systems.
 One is automatic and the other is reflective.
 The reflective system is seen as more rational and/or cognitive.
 It is more controlled, effortful, rule-following, self-aware and deductive.
 The reflective system allows us to analyse available information as well as the incentives offered to us to act in their best interests.
 This contrasts with the automatic system, that takes short-cuts, uses heuristics, and biases.
 The two systems are also commonly referred to as the 'Fast and Slow' systems of thinking, with the reflective being ‘slow’ and the automatic being ‘fast’.
-Incentives change behaviour by changing people’s minds.
+Incentives change behaviour by changing people's minds.
 Once the possible rewards are highlighted, the reflective system weighs up the revised costs and benefits of our actions and responds accordingly.